SchaarNikita/CobbleCock/README.md

 	    }
 	}
 	```
-	- Comment our code more
+	- Comment our code more (Medium difficult to implement)
-	- Implement a combat/dungeon system
+	- Implement a combat/dungeon system (Hard to implement)
-	- Make the game window completely resizable (low priority)
+	- Make the game window completely resizable (low priority) (Hard to implement)
-   	- Animations for character
+   	- Animations for character (Medium difficult to implement)
-   	-